slowernews/wisdom-tldr/chapters/chapter_1_self.md

 You can spend hundreds of hours practicing a piece using too many muscles on every key press.
 If your body awareness isn’t great, you might not find out until your hand cramps up right before your performance.
 A couple seconds to catch that mistake, a couple minutes to tell you a story of that happening to others, and the piano teacher’s just saved you months. -> value of a coach\

-> *'If more information was the answer we’d all be billionaires with six packs.' -- Derek Sivers*

 Here’s how it works:
 Read your programming book as normal.
 When you get to a code sample, read it over Then close the book.Then try to type it up.

-> *'Education: the path from cocky ignorance to miserable uncertainty.' -- Mark Twain*p
+> *'Education: the path from cocky ignorance to miserable uncertainty.' -- Mark Twain*

 The first 25 of the above words make up about 1/3 of all printed material in English.
 The first 100 comprise 1/2 of all written material, and the first 300 make up about 65% percent of all written material in English.